Gigantometrus swammerdami

 Gigantometrus swammerdami, commonly called the giant forest scorpion, is a scorpion belonging to the family Scorpionidae.
 It is native to India and is the world's largest scorpion species at 23 cm (9 inch) in length, and weighs 56 g.

 Description

 Their bodies have colors ranging from uniform reddish brown to reddish black.
 Juveniles are typically reddish with a yellow telson (stinger).
 They have 16 to 20 pectinal teeth.
 Its chela (claws or pincers) are strongly lobiform (lobe-shaped), and are completely covered by large rounded granulae (bumps).
 Its pedipalp patella (the joint that directly connects the pincers to the "arms" of the scorpion) lack a pronounced internal tubercle.
 Its carapace (outer shell of its back) is made up of smooth discs, while the edges and rear portions are textured.
-Its telson (which includes the stinger and the venom container) is bulbous, and the vesicle (the poison container of the telson) is longer than the aculeus (the stinger itself).
+Its telson (which includes the stinger and the venom container) is bulbous, and the vesicle (the venom container of the telson) is longer than the aculeus (the stinger itself).

 The neurosecretions of the species are largely identified.